Additional COVID-19 Guidance For Meetings and Event Spaces

-The following guidance is intended to help owners/operators of businesses or places that are using or renting out meeting and event spaces comply with public health measures as mandated in Ontario Regulation 82/20 Rules for Areas in Stage 1 and described in the COVID-19 Response Framework.
+The following guidance is intended to help owners/operators of businesses or places that are using or renting out meeting and event spaces comply with requirements in Ontario Regulation 263/20 Rules for Areas in Stage 2 and described in the COVID-19 Response Framework.

 Please note that gathering limits as stated in this guidance do not apply for wedding ceremonies, funeral, or religious services, court services, or operations on behalf of a government delivering or supporting government services.
 For more information about those events, please review the “General Public Health Measures” page.

 To support safe operations, meeting and event organizers and operators or facilities that host meeting and events must also abide by the Ministry of Ontario Guidance for meeting and event facilities during COVID-19 and other regulations such as Ontario Regulation 493/17 Food Premises (if applicable) and the Occupational Health and Safety Act.

 Visit WECHU’s Local Pandemic Status page for updates on Windsor-Essex’s status level, links to provincial guidance, and a summary of current provincial requirements and local enhanced measures.

 - Capacity limit for the venue, where physical distancing can be maintained: